Warts

 Genital warts are usually painless but may occasionally itch and cause some inflammation, or bleeding from the anus or the urethra (the tube that carries urine).

-If you can see lumps that you think may be warts, you can visit an axess sexual health clinic or talk to your GP.
+If you can see lumps that you think may be warts, you can visit an axess sexual health clinic

 Can it be treated?